 Do you ever get into boundary battles with your kids?
-From my experience, it’s just part of being a dad.
+Maybe it’s just part of being a dad.

 Your kids see something and they want it … but they really shouldn’t have it.
 Or their friends are allowed to do things that you don’t think are appropriate for children at their age.
 It’s an ongoing battle for parents.

 We might not like hearing that our kids are the only ones who don’t get to do something.
 At the same time, it’s our job to protect them from dangers … and there are a lot of dangers in the world today.
 This is a huge issue in today’s culture.
 Kids are growing up faster than ever, getting “grown-up” privileges—and often experiencing “grown-up” consequences—at younger and younger ages.
-Sometimes I’m amazed at what parents today allow their children to see and hear.
+Sometimes it’s amazing what parents today allow their children to see and hear.

 We have to protect our children’s minds—their innocence.

 Different parents will set different boundaries.
 It’s up to you and your child’s mother to decide where the boundaries should be.
-But I hope you’ll take seriously the right and responsibility to set strict boundaries about what goes into your children’s minds, and protect them from dangers.
+But take seriously the right and responsibility to set strict boundaries about what goes into your children’s minds, and protect them from dangers.